QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 ## Distance

-Make a function returning the distance between two brins.
+Write a function returning the distance between two brins.
 The distance is defined as the number of nucleotides that must be changed so that the brins become the same brin.

-You must raise an exception if the length of the two brins are not the same.
+You must raise an exception if the length of the two brins is not the same.

 ```ocaml
 let distance (x : brin) (y : brin) : int =